Skip to content

 Finding somewhere to rent

-In areas of low demand you should have a lot of choice.
+In some areas you may have a lot of choice.
 Landlords and agents may be willing to negotiate the rent, wait while you look at other homes and make a decision, or improve the furniture and facilities on offer.
-But in areas of high demand there may be a lot of people chasing the same home, so if you find a home you want at a price you can afford you need to move quickly to take it.
-If you want to move to a high demand area, be prepared: you may not find a home quickly and will need somewhere else to stay in the meantime.
+But in many areas there may be a lot of people chasing the same home, so if you find a home you want at a price you can afford you need to move quickly to take it.
+If you want to move to a high-demand area, be prepared: you may not find a home quickly and will need somewhere else to stay in the meantime.
 In these areas, it is also common for landlords and agents to refuse to rent to people unless they can prove that they have a job.

 How do you find a home?